machingclee/machingclee.github.io/static/media/463-stale-statistic-for-mongodb.2a98e11a.md

 Ratio: 500x (PROBLEM - stale statistics, wrong index!)
 ```

-**Conclusion:**
+#### Conclusion

-Checking for IXSCAN vs COLLSCAN is crucial, but examination ratio provides additional diagnostic value.
+Checking for `IXSCAN` vs `COLLSCAN` is crucial, but examination ratio provides additional diagnostic value.
 All three metrics together tell the full story:
 - **Stage type** → Are we using an index at all?
 - **Examination ratio** → Is the index effective?
 - **Index name** → Are we using the RIGHT index?